tmpfs/async-validate/doc/readme/guide.md

 It is typical to treat required fields that only contain whitespace as errors.
 To add an additional test for a string that consists solely of whitespace add a `whitespace` property to a rule with a value of `true`.
 The rule must be a `string` type.

 You may wish to sanitize user input instead of testing for whitespace, see [transform](#transform) for an example that would allow you to strip whitespace.

+### Validation

+#### Variables

+Sometimes it is useful to pass existing data into all rule functions as transient data so that your rule functions may reference existing code for performing async operations.
+A common use case would be using a model class to query a database and then validate on the returned data.

+To do this you may use the `vars` processing option when calling [validate](#validate).

+The value should be an Object; each property of the `vars` object is passed into the [Rule](#rule) scope so that they are available via `this`.

+Be aware that if you use a built in field (see [Rule](#rule)) it will be overwritten.

+See the [vars test fixture](/test/spec/vars.js) for an example.